devopsengineers/devopsengineers.github.io/content/posts/resume_advice/index.md

   - law
 showAuthorsBadges : true
 ---
-A great tech resume isn't a rote recitation of "what I did, when I did it", it's about crafting a story and making a connection with the string of humans handling it from the time you hit 'Submit', to the time you click 'Accept' on that first interview invite.
+A great tech resume isn't just a rote recitation of "what I did, when I did it", it's a vehicle for crafting a story and making a connection with the string of humans handling it from the time you hit 'Submit', to the time you click 'Accept' on that first interview invite.
 Stories are more effective when they're relatable to wider groups of people, which can be difficult when they're written with lots of jargon.
 Tech resumes, on average, tend to be jargon-heavy, which inhibits understanding and relatability.
 If the resume is written with ZERO jargon, it can get passed over by the various keyword-scanning and AI-filtering steps in the modern hiring pipeline.
 Let's look at some rarely-used ways to refactor that resume into a tool that connects with people, but also makes it past the benevolent AI silently judging your career accomplishments.

-Here are some example resume-entries representative of _very common anti-patterns_ in the hundreds of tech resumes we've helped improve over the years:
+Here are some examples representative of _very common anti-patterns_ in the hundreds of tech resumes we've helped improve over the years:

 ```
 Core Competencies